 The Harvard Gulch Gospel Community is now connecting and serving International Students at the University of Colorado Denver.
 They are building friendships and sharing their homes and hope in Christ with people from all around the world.
 Statistics show that 70-80% of international students never enter an American home during their stay and many have never heard the Gospel.
 Join the Harvard Gulch Gospel Community in serving and sharing Jesus with international students.

 The Athmar Park Gospel Community has just finished a season of helping teach English to Sudanese refugees and are now serving in the Athmar Park Neighborhood.
 They are still exploring different needs and opportunities in their community.
 Join the Athmar Park Gospel Community as they serve their neighbors.

-The Capitol Hill Gospel Community is currently serving the Baker neighborhood by cohosting a monthly game night with Church of the Advent at Hirschfeld Towers, which is a low income housing complex.
+The Capitol Hill Gospel Community is currently serving the Baker neighborhood by cohosting a monthly game night at Hirschfeld Towers, which is a low income housing complex.
 The Baker neighborhood is a very diverse neighborhood, and the residents of Hirschfeld Towers are often overlooked in many of the neighborhood's HOA discussions.
 We aim to build relationships with those in our church's neighborhood who are often viewed as outsiders.